apache/amoro/docs/admin-guides/deployment.md

 | AMORO_CONF_DIR             | ${AMORO_HOME}/conf | location where Amoro loading config files. |
 | AMORO_LOG_DIR              | ${AMORO_HOME}/logs | location where the logs files output       |

 Note: `$AMORO_HOME` can't be overwritten from environment variable.
-It always points to the parent dir of `ams.sh`.
+It always points to the parent dir of `./bin`.

 ### Configure AMS JVM